Ofsted: Past, Present and the Future

 It's also important for school inspectors to verify that the curriculum aims to provide a suitable education which helps children and young people to reach their full potential.
 In addition, an effective implementation of the curriculum should equip students with the knowledge, understanding, and skills they need to succeed in life.
 School inspectors will look for evidence that this is happening in their assessment of curriculum implementation.

-Curriculum impact measures what pupils have learned and achieved as a result of the education they have received, going beyond test scores to include knowledge retention and skill development.
-Ofsted evaluates impact by observing pupils' work, talking to students about their learning, and assessing whether they can build on previous knowledge effectively.
-Inspectors look for evidence that all groups of pupils, including those with SEND and disadvantaged students, are making strong progress toward clearly defined endpoints.
+Curriculum impact measures what learners have learned and achieved as a result of the education they have received, going beyond test scores to include knowledge retention and skill development.
+Ofsted evaluates impact by observing learners' work, talking to students about their learning, and assessing whether they can build on previous knowledge effectively.
+Inspectors look for evidence that all groups of learners, including those with SEND and disadvantaged students, are making strong progress toward clearly defined endpoints.

 Ofsted have recently introduced short inspections, this is for the schools that are already doing well.
 Think of these inspections as a spot-checks as opposed to in-depth scrutinisation.
 Here is your quick guide to short inspections: